Before you hit the shops and invest in a pregnancy belt, read our list of Australia’s best belly bands to help get you started in your search.

-Easy to clean – Whether it’s for exercise or everyday wear, belly bands and maternity support belts see a lot of use during a mama’s pregnancy.
-Look for a belly band that is machine washable and quick-drying to save having to hand wash it every couple of days.
+Easy to clean – Whether it’s for exercise or everyday wear, a maternity belly band sees a lot of use during a mama’s pregnancy.

 Pregnancy Pillow Co